 These laws were strictly enforced, and calculated to compel the Jews to embrace Christianity.

-Torquemada a pious Dominican monk became confessor to Princess Isabella, the heiress of Castile She was crowned in 1473 and he became Spain's Inquisitor General a decade later.
-In his fifteen years as head of the Spanish Inquisition it grew from a single tribunal in Seville to a network of two dozen 'Holy Offices'" creating panic and terror.
+Torquemada a pious Dominican monk became confessor to Princess Isabella, the heiress of Castile.
+She was crowned in 1473 and he became Spain's Inquisitor General a decade later.
+In his fifteen years as head of the Spanish Inquisition it grew from a single tribunal in Seville to a network of two dozen “Holy Offices” creating panic and terror.

-The passage of the Edict of Expulsion was unusual as two of Isabella and Ferdinands most trusted senior advisors were Jewish – Abraham Senior (1410-1512) and Isaac Abrabanel (1437-1508).
+Passing the Edict of Expulsion was unusual as two of Isabella and Ferdinands most trusted senior advisors were Jewish – Abraham Senior (1410-1512) and Isaac Abrabanel (1437-1508).